wumiguo/JedAIToolkit/README.md

 The code for running JedAI on **Apache Spark** is available [here](https://github.com/scify/JedAI-Spark).

+The new web application for running JedAI is available [here](https://github.com/GiorgosMandi/JedAI-WebApp).

+JedAI is also available as a **Docker image** [here](https://hub.docker.com/repository/docker/gmandi/jedai-webapp).
+See below for more details.

 # Java gEneric DAta Integration (JedAI) Toolkit
 JedAI constitutes an open source, high scalability toolkit that offers out-of-the-box solutions for any data integration task, e.g., Record Linkage, Entity Resolution and Link Discovery.
 At its core lies a set of *domain-independent*, *state-of-the-art* techniques that apply to both RDF and relational data.
 These techniques rely on an approximate, *schema-agnostic* functionality based on *(meta-)blocking* for high scalability.